luuuc/remote-excellence-book/index.md

 9. **Conclusion**<br>What we believe

 <br>
-# No Fluff
+No Fluff.
 Short chapters.
 Strong opinions.

 Remote done wrong is isolation, miscommunication, and slow death by video call.